guettli/programming-guidelines/README.md

 * Via routing: You have one system and several servers.
 Some servers use version A, some version B. A router decides which server should handle the request
 * Via system: You have several systems (for example one system for each customer).
 You can update the system of one customer to version B, while the other customers use version A.
 * Via code: The source code contains both implementations.
-According to some condition either code version A or code version B gets executed.
-You usualy use a feature-flag for this.
+According to some conditions either code version A or code version B gets executed.
+You usually use a feature-flag for this.
 This feature-flag can be set per user (or per customer).

-For example you updating an internal tool, but you don't want to interrupt the work of all developers.
+For example, you updating an internal tool, but you don't want to interrupt the work of all developers.

 Since it is just for internal tooling, you can implement canary releasing in an early adaptors list like this: